dkwiecien/AJI-4-frontend/README.md

 To setup the project:

 1. Clone the repository,
-2. Run `pnpm install` to install tooling.
+2. Run `npm install` to install tooling.

+To run the project:

+1. Run `npm run serve`.